Unemployment benefits | Our Services | KelaSkip to content

 To meet the work requirement, you must meet all the following criteria:

 • Your wage or salary has been consistent with the terms of the relevant collective agreement.
-If there is no relevant collective agreement, your wage or salary must have been at least EUR 1,399 per month in 2024 and EUR 1,331 per month in 2023.
-That means that in 2023, your daily wage or salary must have been at least EUR 65.07 and your hourly wage or salary at least EUR 8.13.
+If there is no relevant collective agreement, your wage must amount to at least EUR 1,430 per month as of 2025.
+This means that your daily wage or salary must be at least EUR 66.51 and your hourly wage or salary at least EUR 8.31.

 • You have accumulated at least 12 months of work history during the reference period, i.e. the last 28 months.